Primary Navigation Mobile

 Petrol engines

-The 2.0-litre TFSI is smooth and happy to be pushed with an eager nature and plenty of pace thanks to its turbocharger.
-It delivers a 0-62mph time of 7.2 seconds and its 211bhp is hugely enjoyable to exploit, while economy is a respectable 33mpg.
+The Audi Q5’s entry-level engine was a 2.0-litre four-cylinder petrol unit.
+It’s smooth and happy to be pushed with an eager nature and plenty of pace thanks to its turbocharger.
+It has a 0–62mph time of 7.2 seconds and its 214hp is hugely enjoyable to exploit, while fuel economy is a respectable 33mpg.

-It’s offered with a choice of six-speed manual or seven-speed automatic gearboxes, with the auto the more popular choice with buyers.
+It’s was offered with either a of six-speed manual gearbox or seven-speed automatic, but the latter unit was by far the more popular choice with buyers.
+So, you’ll find a lot more of those kicking around on the classifieds.

 Diesel engines

-The second diesel is the excellent 3.0-litre TDI.
-With 240bhp it can sprint from 0-62mph in just 6.5 seconds – that’s quicker than a Golf GTI and it has huge reserves of pulling power available from low down.
+The second diesel is Audi’s excellent 3.0-litre V6 TDI.
+It produces 258hp in its most potent trim, which is enough to shunt the Q5 from 0–62mph in just 6.0 seconds.
+That’s quicker than a Golf GTI of the same vintage.
+Plus, it has huge reserves of pulling power available from low down.

-Along with the 2.0 TFSI, the 3.0 TDI comes with a seven-speed S tronic automatic gearbox as standard, which offers smooth and super-quick changes.
+Like the 2.0-litre petrol, the 3.0 TDI was fitted with a seven-speed S tronic automatic gearbox as standard which offers smooth and super-quick changes.

-A limited edition 313bhp SQ5 was announced in mid-2012, with first deliveries in early 2013.
-This car offers 0-62mph in 5.1 seconds and a 155mph top speed – see the separate review for more details.
+A limited edition, performance-focused 313bhp SQ5 was announced in mid-2012, with first deliveries in early 2013.
+This car could dash from 0–62mph in 5.1 seconds and hit a top speed of 155mph.
+Read our dedicated Audi SQ5 review to find out what we think of it.

 Parkers recommends